GENERAL

 AND POLITICS

-The government follows a British inspired parliamentary system.
+The government follows a British inspired parliamentary

-Head of Government.
+and the Head of Government.
 He is elected by a bicameral parliament

 consisting of the National Assembly and the National Council